Pyrite Crystal

 Pyrite is the most abundant sulfide that can be found in tons of localities.
 Some noteworthy mines are in Italy, Peru, Spain and multiple states in the US like Montana, Washington, Missouri, Colorado, Arizona and others.

-Pyrite Crystal Meaning
+Pyrite Meaning

-Pyrite is believed to have many mental healing abilities and is said to boost your self-esteem, provide self-assurance, strengthen the owner’s will, overcome temptations, and become more optimistic.
+Pyrite meaning is believed to have many mental healing abilities and is said to boost your self-esteem, provide self-assurance, strengthen the owner’s will, overcome temptations, and become more optimistic.
 This stone is very popular amongst those that practice feng shui.
 These individuals wear pyrite and carry it or place it in their homes because it attracts wealth.

 What is pyrite used for?